nroggendorff/train-llama/CONTRIBUTING.md

 When committing, please follow these guidelines:

-- Write clear, concise commit messages that adheer to the [commit message guidelines](#commit-message-guidelines).
+- Write clear, concise commit messages that adhere to the [commit message guidelines](#commit-message-guidelines).
 - Confirm your changes won't break anything.
 Be especially careful if you changed [the dockerfile][./Dockerfile]

 ### 6. Push Your Changes